Sean Kelly Gallery: History

 The gallery was founded in 1991 and operated privately in SoHo, New York, until 1995.
 The original list of artists represented included Marina Abramović, Joseph Kosuth, James Casebere, Robert Mapplethorpe and Julião Sarmento, who are still represented by the gallery.
 In 1995, the gallery relocated to a street-level space in SoHo.

 In 2001, Sean Kelly Gallery moved to 29th Street in the Chelsea gallery district.
 In 2012, it moved to a 22000 sqft space in the new Hudson Yards neighborhood.
 The two story gallery was designed by architect Toshiko Mori.

 In 2018, Sean Kelly Gallery launched an initiative called Collect Wisely, an advertisement- and event-driven campaign aimed at reinvigorating the collectors’ interest in actual art, including ads placed in various publications (including the New York Times) featuring phrases like “Will history remember you as an investor or a collector?” and a billboard near the gallery on 10th Avenue carrying the slogan “Connoisseurship is not a dirty word.”
 Another element of Collect Wisely was a series of invite-only salons held at the gallery, where people from a variety of backgrounds — collectors, but also writers, musicians and scientists — gathered for dinner and to discuss art’s emotional, rather than monetary, value.
 Also, Kelly launched the Collect Wisely podcast, in which he talks one-to-one with collectors like Pamela Joyner and J. Tomilson Hill about the essential values of art, their reasons for collecting and their cultural passions.

 Also in 2018, the gallery opened a project space in Taipei.

-In 2021, Sean Kelly Gallery announced plans to open a 10000 sqft space in the Hollywood neighborhood of Los Angeles, again designed by Mori.
+In 2022, Sean Kelly Gallery opened its Los Angeles location at 1357 North Highland Avenue in Hollywood, expanding its exhibition program to the West Coast.